 Prime Minister Ali Zeidan hailed what he called the Libyan people's rejection of "injustice and tyranny."

 US consulate attacked in Benghazi

-- IS group in Libya claims execution of Tunisian journalists
+- Egypt bombs IS group in Libya after video of mass killing

 - Libya carries out first air strikes on militia-held Misrata

 - Islamists kill Libyan soldiers in attack on oil ports

 - ICC refers Libya to Security Council over Gaddafi’s son

 - US military monitoring IS group training camps in Libya

 - Do you speak democracy?
 Arab countries in transition get first election glossary